getlocalci/create-config/README.md

 For example, maybe you have a typical config you use for most of your repos.

-But a certain repo needs a specific job that no other repos need.
+But maybe a certain repo needs a specific job that no other repos need.

 You can pass the `CircleCI.Job` as an argument to `createConfig()`.

+See this in action at [.circleci/dynamic/](.circleci/dynamic/).

+This repo uses its own `createConfig()` to test itself.